moj-analytical-services/splink/docs/blog/posts/2024-08-15-bias-continued.md

 ## A Different Approach

 [Previously](2024-07-11-bias.md#-sources-of-bias) we established that bias in a linkage pipeline stems from two main sources: the **data** being linked and the **linkage model**.
 Considering both of these factors at the same time is complex, making it difficult to reach solid conclusions.
-Here we will explore bias how bias can have an impact within the **linkage model only**.
+Here we will explore how bias can have an impact within the **linkage model only**.

 As before, we assume there is a hypothesis that we would like to explore.
 In order to target bias within the linkage model, we construct a synthetic dataset with combinations of records which reflect the hypothesis we wish to test.